 The EU4Ocean Platform is intended as an inclusive network of stakeholders willing to be actively engaged in connecting existing ocean literacy activities in Europe and shaping future actions.
 Nevertheless, the EU4Ocean Platform is a membership-based Platform, requiring interested stakeholders to apply through the online application form.
 This is a fast process, with an expected two working weeks turn-around for approval.
 Further information on how to apply for the platform are available at the end of this page.

 Membership of the EU4Ocean is primarily at an organisation (or a faculty/department of an organisation) or project/initiative level, to demonstrate the applicant’s willingness and capability e.g. resources to engage in the EU4Ocean Platform activities.
 Read the EU4Ocean Platform key facts here (and see below for the full Terms of Reference).
 Initiatives with no legal entity or individuals are also welcome to apply where they can demonstrate relevant ongoing and future activities relevant to EU4Ocean Platform activities.
+See who the Platform members are in our overview or the interactive map with detailed information on each member.

 Guiding Principles of the EU4Ocean Coalition